eggplantdigital/grill/readme.txt

 = 1.0.2 =
 *Release Date - 16th October, 2018*

-* Sanitize, validate and escape all data in the meta field classes
+* Sanitise, validate and escape all data in the meta field classes
 * Escape output of post meta strings

 = 1.0.1 =